Rush Limbaugh here once again under fire from the EIB Southern Command, the well-fortified, defended, and secured EIB Southern Command.

 I spent the first half hour of this program trying to warn people about Senator McCain.

-He's probably gonna win New Hampshire tomorrow.
+He's probably going to win New Hampshire tomorrow.

 Hope not, but he probably is.